 After COVID-19 threw a wrench into the real estate forecast for 2020, the future of our thriving market seemed uncertain.
-As the year-end numbers revealed, though, the Lower Mainland’s market emerged strong, adapting to the changes made necessary by the pandemic.
+As 2020’s year-end numbers revealed, the Lower Mainland’s market emerged strong, adapting to the changes made necessary by the pandemic.

 If you’ve been following the market over the past year, you’ve probably noticed changing priorities when it comes to space and location.
 But what do those changing priorities mean?
 In many cases, it means choosing a home outside of the city.
 If Whistler and Squamish look extra-appealing to you right now, you’re not alone.